mehdieji/ros-adl-classifier/README.md

 ### Adding New Features

-1. Create feature extraction functions in `src/feature_extraction/`
+1. Update the feature extraction script `scripts/run_feature_extraction.py` to include new features
-2. Update the configuration in `config.yaml`
+2. Update the configuration in `config/feature_config.yaml`
 3. Add tests in `tests/`

 ### Adding New Models